-Dividends disbursed by corporations tax residents of Poland are subject to withholding tax at the 19-per cent rate (WHT).
+Dividends disbursed by corporations with offices in Poland are subject to withholding tax at the 19-per cent rate, (the tax is collected by the company making the disbursement).

 Tax treaties stipulate a lower withholding rate for dividends (5%, 10% and 15%) if certain conditions are met.